Cause of death

 Czechoslovakia

-A democracy carved from the Habsburg wreckage, betrayed at Munich, occupied by two empires, and finally split in peace by its own peoples.
+A democracy carved from the Habsburg wreckage in 1918, betrayed at Munich, occupied by two empires, and finally split in peace by the Velvet Divorce of 1992.

 Bear Stearns

-An 85-year-old investment bank that ran on borrowed money and vanished in a single weekend of 2008.
+An 85-year-old investment bank that ran on borrowed money and subprime mortgages, sold to JPMorgan Chase for $2 a share with Federal Reserve backing in a single weekend of March 2008.

 Eyak

-When Marie Smith Jones died in 2008, a language that had been spoken on the Alaskan coast for centuries went silent inside a single human being.
+When Marie Smith Jones died in 2008, a language spoken for centuries on Alaska's Copper River delta went silent inside a single human being.

 2008 CE